jdmonin/JSettlers2/doc/Readme.developer.md

 To run the web app, see [Readme](../Readme.md) section "Server Web App Deployment".

+### SOCServer Web Server for HTML5: Protobuf as JSON over websockets

+To run JSettlersServer under Jetty or Tomcat to use protobuf as JSON over websockets, you will need to build `socweb.war` and `socserver.war` and copy related runtime JARs.

+#### Details for Jetty 9.2:

+- Run `gradle war` to build socserver.war, which includes JSettlersServer.jar but not its runtime-dependency JARs, and socweb.war the HTML5 client.
+- Copy `build/libs/socserver.war` and `socweb.war` to $JETTY_HOME/webapps/
+- Copy the runtime JARs to $JETTY_HOME/lib/ext/
+  gson-2.8.6.jar, guava-30.1.1-android.jar, protobuf-java-3.17.3.jar, protobuf-java-util-3.17.3.jar
+- To run with those libs, start jetty with a command like: `java -jar $JETTY_HOME/start.jar --module=ext`
+- The server listens on endpoint path `/socserver/apisock` for JSON over websockets, port `4000` for Protobuf, and port `8880` for the classic SOCMessage protocol
+- At startup the server prints its random robot cookie to the Jetty log, for bot development and testing
+- Example Message.FromServer as JSON:

+       { "vers": { "versNum": 3000, "versStr": "3.0.00", "versBuild": "JX20171123", "srvFeats": ";ch;" } }

 ## Using protobuf (currently optional; work in progress)

 Right now protobuf support is a work in progress in the v3 branch.